Greek at The Lukeion Project

 Expect an additional fee added to your tuition charges for spring semester Greek unless you have already taken the exam at that level (please let us know when you register).
 Students may not take a NGE level more than once.
 Parents/guardians will receive NGE packets in the mail in early March and will proctor for the exam for your student.
 In 2010, 82% of Lukeion Project students earned honors on this exam.

 First year Greek consists of two semester courses: Greek 1a & Greek 1b.
 Weekly quizzes and homework require students to develop and maintain good study habits.
-Please purchase Athenaze: An Introduction to Ancient Greek, Book 1 by Balme and Lawall, 2nd edition (Oxford University Press, 2003) from an online or local bookseller.
+Please purchase Athenaze: An Introduction to Ancient Greek Book I , 2nd edition (Oxford University Press, 2003).
 It is not necessary to purchase the companion workbook since the instructor provides plenty of online review games that serve the same purpose.

 Please master the Greek alphabet prior to our first session of Greek 1a.
 We will offer a free session on learning the Greek alphabet in mid summer prioir to the start of the semester.
 Late registrants will be able to view a recording of this session.

-We offer one session option for 2013-2014 (please adjust for your time zone).
 A full year of Greek consists of two semesters (1a and 1b) but you may choose to register for 1a and 1b separately or both semesters at once.
+Two session times available:

 Second year Greek consists of two semester courses: Greek 2a & 2b.
 Weekly quizzes and homework require students to develop and maintain good study habits.
-Please purchase Athenaze: An Introduction to Ancient Greek, Book 2 by Balme and Lawall, 2nd edition (Oxford University Press, 2003) from an online or local bookseller.
+Please purchase Athenaze: An Introduction to Ancient Greek, Vol. 2 by Balme and Lawall, 2nd edition (Oxford University Press, 2003).
 It is not necessary to purchase the companion workbook since the instructor provides plenty of online review games that serve the same purpose.

 A full year of Greek consists of two semesters (2a & 2b) You may choose to register for 2a & 2b separately or both semesters at once.